apify/crawlee/README.md

 [![Build Status](https://travis-ci.org/apifytech/apify-js.svg)](https://travis-ci.org/apifytech/apify-js)

 <div id="include-readme-1">
-  The <code>apify</code> NPM package enables development of web scrapers, crawlers and web automation projects either locally or running on <a href="https://www.apify.com/docs/actor" target="_blank">Apify actor</a> - a serverless computing platform that enables the execution of arbitrary code in the cloud.
+  The <code>apify</code> NPM package enables the development of web scrapers, crawlers and web automation projects either locally or running on <a href="https://www.apify.com/docs/actor" target="_blank">Apify actor</a> - a serverless computing platform that enables the execution of arbitrary code in the cloud.